rubin-dp0/delegate-contributions-dp02/cmdline_custom_coadd/cmdline_solutions.md

 -d "tract = 4431 AND patch = 17 AND visit in (919515,924057,924085,924086,929477,930353) AND skymap = 'DC2'"
 ```

-This will result in the following much-abbreviated printout, which states that there are 7 quanta in the QuantumGraph, consistent with what we saw in the more verbose output:
+This will result in the following much-abbreviated printout, which states that there are 7 quanta in the QuantumGraph, consistent with what you saw in the more verbose output:

 ```
 lsst.ctrl.mpexec.cmdLineFwk INFO: QuantumGraph contains 7 quanta for 2 tasks, graph ID: '1693040624.3335783-1840'